Safety of Mercury in Fillings Debated

 However, such ``cosmetic″ fillings can’t always be substituted for amalgam, including in cases where dentists have to place large fillings in the back teeth, Dr. Ronald Zentz, of the American Dental Association, said in a recent interview.

-On Thursday, dentist Howard Bailit said he and his colleagues at the University of Connecticut studied the impact of a ban on mercury fillings and found it would increase costs, reduce the number of cavities filled and have an overall negative effect on oral health.
+Dentist Howard Bailit said he and his colleagues at the University of Connecticut studied the impact of a ban on mercury fillings and found it would increase costs, reduce the number of cavities filled and have an overall negative effect on oral health.

-``Our recommendation is do not ban the use of dental amalgams,″ Bailit said.
+``Our recommendation is, do not ban the use of dental amalgams,″ Bailit said.